Constantiner/monovitality/packages/components/README.md

 # `@monovitality/components`

-A package with shared React components for the monovitality project.
+A package with shared React components and DOM-related utilities for the monovitality project.